exksalted/pingelo/README.md

 Steps on how I operate:
 - Gather data on games manually into .txt files.
-- Run the data through the three different .py files.
+- Run the data through a .py file
-- One for calculating ratings, RD etc. This data I copy manually into a Google Sheet.
+- The data is exported to 4 .csv files, which I manually copy into a Google Sheet.
-- Some values I need to check manually, while some the sheet automatically calculates.
-(Manual: Current/Peak/Wors Rank (read from a graph), Average points (Read from player_stats.txt), tournaments played/won (fully manual), RD & RD Change (read Elo.py output).
+- The site checks the Sheet for data, and populates tables and player cards with the data.
-- The Sheet updates most values on the site, but several stats I update manually: (Best Victory/Worst Defeat, Best Tournament Performance, Matchup Stats)
+- Still manual: Creating new players in the sheet, player.htmls, tournament card.htmls, setting the stat of "tournaments won" in the sheet.
-- Tournament Cards and player won tournaments need to be added manually.
+- Also updating the graphs is still manual, some I might change into automatically updating.

 That's about it.